section-engineering-education/engineering-education/articles/validating-xml-using-dtd/index.md

 ### Overview of XML
 The invention of the World Wide Web in 1989 by [Sir Timothy Berners Lee](https://en.wikipedia.org/wiki/Tim_Berners-Lee) led to the rise of the Internet and [HTML](https://en.wikipedia.org/wiki/HTML).
 HTML is a markup language used to interpret text, images, and other types of data as webpages in web browsers.

 The [Internet Engineering Task Force](https://en.wikipedia.org/wiki/Internet_Engineering_Task_Force) formally defined the rules of HTML.
-I has been maintained and improved continuously by the [World Wide Web Consortium](https://en.wikipedia.org/wiki/World_Wide_Web_Consortium).
+It has been maintained and improved continuously by the [World Wide Web Consortium](https://en.wikipedia.org/wiki/World_Wide_Web_Consortium).
 Over the last 30 years, they have launched various versions of HTML, the latest being HTML5.

 The root of web development is HTML.
 However, when converting the data to HTML, there is a high chance of losing information.
-The information needs to be exchanged without loss, this need led to the rise of XML, which is a markup language.
+Information needs to be exchanged without loss, this need led to the rise of XML, which is a markup language.

 A markup language is a way of styling a document to be syntactically distinguishable from the text where the document is processed only to render the text, while not displaying the markup language.